lucasTovo/users/README.md

     mvn clear package
     mvn liberty:dev

-## Help scripts
+### Help scripts

-To delete and restart all containers, as well as clean, package and run the service
+To delete and restart all containers, images, and volumes, package and run the service.

-    ./build.sh

-To delete and restart only the containers for users_service, as well as clean, package and run the service

-    ./rservice.sh
+    ./rebuild.sh

+To quick start your project.

+    ./restart.sh

+### (For develop) build, run front-end

+npm run generate
+cp -a dist/* ../src/main/webapp npm run dev